-- The companion piece is the School Report Card Technical Guide, which provides full details and walk-through guides for the calculations. - The School Report Card Detail also supplies related student data that, while not directly contributing to the accountability score, may help inform conversations about specific aspects of school performance.
+- The companion piece to the report card detail is the Technical Guide.
+The Technical Guide provides full details and walk-through guides for the calculations.
+It can be found here: http://acct.dpi.wi.gov/acct\accountability. - The report card detail provides related student data that are supplementary to the data used to calculate the accountability score and may help inform conversations about specific aspects of school performance.